BLE-LTER/ble-handbook/handbook.md

 File names:

 - underscored
-- Prepend with "BLE_LTER"
+- Prepend with "BLE_LTER".
+This helps distinguish BLE files from others if the user has downloaded many files.
 - Then with the nickname for the dataset if applicable, e.g. "hydrography", not if dataset is nicknamed after PI.
 I avoid PI nicknames in contexts outside of BLE IM team though, as it makes less sense for users.
-E.g. dataset ID is nicknamed informally "Rawlins" within the team, after Mike Rawlins, but in the published dataset the shortname is "hydromodel".
+E.g., dataset ID is nicknamed informally "Rawlins" within the team, after Mike Rawlins, but in the published dataset the shortname is "hydromodel".
 - For data files: add one or two word descriptive moniker for data, if the dataset has more than one primary data sheet.
 - Examples:
 	- "BLE_LTER_hydrography_CTD.csv".
 I used to add the timeframe to filenames, e.g. "BLE_LTER_CTD_2018_ongoing.csv" but on reflection I do not think this is necessary.
 	- "BLE_LTER_sediment_pigment.csv" "sediment_pigment" is the dataset nickname, but also the content of the only data table.
 - Personnel tables are named "BLE_LTER_datasetnickname_personnel.csv".
 E.g. "BLE_LTER_hydrography_personnel.csv".
 - Additional files that are not data, e.g. deployment details, script, or schematics: use the the same principles as naming data files.
 E.g. "BLE_LTER_hydrography_CTD_QAQC.Rmd" or "BLE_LTER_SIMB_deployment_information.csv".